-gamban® has been designed by people with first-hand experience in problem gambling.
-While our primary focus is software development and creating practical barriers from online gambling, we wanted to share some of our own ideas for recovery and minimising risk of gambling relapse.
+gamban® has been designed by people (gamblers) with first-hand experience in problem gambling.
+While our primary focus is software development and creating practical barriers to online gambling, we wanted to share some of our own ideas for recovery and minimising the risk of gambling relapse.

 Before we started gamban® we heard stories of people freezing credit cards in blocks of ice to create a ‘temptation buffer’ and a lady who, knowing she’d gamble only on weekends, would send her payment cards in the post to herself on a Friday, so they would arrive on Monday.
 We experimented with parental control systems where a friend was needed to look after a code and we explored other, more expensive and restrictive gambling-blocking software.

 We hope, with gamban®, you don’t feel you need to resort to these methods.
 We also hope, in time, that you don’t even need gamban®.
 We see gamban® as a tool that can help people on their path to recovery, quite possibly alongside other forms of treatment.
 Like the dating site Match.com famously celebrate drop-offs in user numbers as a sign that people are finding love, we like to think that those who no longer require our software are out of the ‘danger zone’.
 That said, many choose to keep gamban® on their systems for ongoing peace of mind.
 After all, the cost of gamban® is negligible compared to the cost of online gambling addiction.